pkp/learning-ojs/en/editorial_interface.md

-# Editorial Interface
+# Editorial Interface aka the Dashboard

 OJS 3 now has a separate interface once you log into the editorial system.
-This makes it easier to customize the reader interface, but also provides OJS users of different journals a consistent experience.
+This not only makes it easier to customize the reader interface, but also provides OJS users of different journals a consistent experience.

 ![](learning-ojs-3-ch1-ed-interface1.png)